 Your son needs to speak to a local probate attorney immediately.
 At the least, he needs to bring the copy of the will with him to his appointment, a list of his father's other children (both living and deceased) and their children, and a list of likely assets contained within the estate....Read more »

 This is EXACTLY the reverse of how most states process things, and it emphasizes that you NEED to have local representation to make sure you don't make a mistake.
-I can't say for sure in SC but in MI and all the other states I am aware of the FUNERAL and PROBATE expenses take priority, Taxes are...Read more »
+I can't say for sure in SC but in MI and all the other states I am aware of the FUNERAL and PROBATE expenses take priority,...Read more »

 If your uncle does not have a will, upon his death there will be a probate proceeding held to determine who the rightful heir(s) of the home are.
 The process is always easier if there is a valid will (which you should retain an attorney to draft).